Clastify logo

 Measuring lung volumes safely

-A spirometer is an instrument that measures ventilation by recording the volume or flow of air moving into and out of the lungs.
+A spirometer is an instrument that measures ventilation by recording the volume or flow of air moved into and out of the lungs.
 Some spirometers produce a trace, which can be used to read or calculate tidal volume, vital capacity, inspiratory reserve volume and expiratory reserve volume.
 With a closed spirometer used for repeated breaths, carbon dioxide must be absorbed so the subject does not rebreathe increasing concentrations of it.
-Image

 Leaves as exchange organs